 Services

-For brands ready to build something new from the ground up.
-I work with you across the full arc of new product line development — from identifying the opportunity and defining the design brief, through concept development, refinement and handoff to manufacturing.
+I work across the full arc of new product development — from identifying the opportunity and defining the design brief, through concept development, refinement, and handoff to manufacturing.
 The result is a coherent product line with a clear consumer rationale, a strong design identity, and a credible path to market.
+My proprietary Child-ish Design Rubric pressure-tests every concept along the way.

 My Background